taogeht/12x12-srs/README.md

 1. Set up PostgreSQL database and run migrations
 2. Start both apps using `npm start`
 3. Open http://localhost:3000 in your browser
-4. You should see the flashcard interface with sample cards
+4. You should see the practice interface with cards due for review
 5. Test the spaced repetition by reviewing cards

 ## Next Steps